- Latin America

 If I were going to choose one aspect of life in China that I hope never to pick up, it is definitely the way people drive.
 I will be getting a Chinese driver's license soon, and I am terrified at what might happen.
 Chinese driving is absent of "right of way" laws.
 Cars careen from lane to lane with no blinkers; don't stop when exiting parking lots, and honking is code for "I will hit you".
 U-turns are legal almost everywhere, and it would seem brake pad manufacturers must be rolling in the dough the way people slam on them.
 I guess I'm allowed to have a fear of a bus turning right into me knowing that he will win that game of chicken.

 Westerners who move about the world knowing in their head that their foreign experience is only a vacation, and that they will return to the land of Taco Bell, local sports teams, and traffic laws that make sense, will miss out on the true foreign experience.
 I hate vacations of one or two weeks when I know I want to live somewhere for months or years on end.
 Immersing myself in cultures is the most rewarding and awakening feeling I can find in this world.
 If over a billion Chinese people can make sense of this culture, I think I can survive.
 Never have fear.

-About the author: Steven moved to China in 2014 to work as an ESL teacher.
+After earning his TEFL certification from International TEFL Academy, Steven moved to China in 2014 to work as an ESL teacher.
 Since then he has begun traveling the world, got married, and has worked in universities, public schools, private tutoring, and every other teaching setting imaginable in China.